Short Range Ground Based Air Defence

 Joint Strike Fighter Aircraft

-Australia’s F-35A fleet has replaced the F/A-18A/B Hornets.
-The F-35A Lightning II, in concert with F/A-18F Super Hornet and E/A-18G Growler, is a potent air combat capability mix that provides the Royal Australian Air Force (RAAF) with critical air combat power to meet Australia’s needs beyond 2030.
+Australia’s F-35A fleet has replaced the F/A-18A/B Hornet.
+The F-35A Lightning II, in concert with the F/A-18F Super Hornet and the E/A-18G Growler, is a potent air combat capability that provides the Royal Australian Air Force with critical air combat power to meet Australia’s needs beyond 2030.

 Airborne Early Warning and Control System Upgrade